jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-newline.md

-# Enforce linebreaks in curly braces in JSX attributes and expressions. (react/jsx-curly-newline)
+# Enforce consistent linebreaks in curly braces in JSX attributes and expressions (react/jsx-curly-newline)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.